Hammond Island (Queensland): 1950–2000

 After World War II, the pearling industry declined across Torres Strait and Islanders were permitted to work and settle on Thursday Island and the Australian mainland.
 However some mission residents returned to Hammond Island where they found that white ants had destroyed their church.
 Work began on the construction of a new Catholic church.
-In 1952, St Joseph’s Church was built on top of a hill overlooking the sea, using locally quarried stone and volunteer labour.
+In 1952, St Joseph’s Church was built on top of a hill overlooking the sea, using locally quarried stone and volunteer labour, with materials transported by the pearl luggers Little Flower and Trixen.
 In 1964, the priest and sisters of the mission were moved to Thursday Island.

 After gaining its independence from Australia in 1975, Papua New Guinea asserted its right to the islands and waters of the Torres Straits.
 A proposal was put forward to divide the Torres Straits between the two countries at a longitude of 10 degrees.
 The proposed division was completely rejected by the Queensland Government and the Torres Strait Islander community.
 In December 1978, a treaty was signed by the Australian and Papua New Guinea governments that described the boundaries between the two countries and the use of the sea area by both parties.

 The Torres Strait Treaty, which has operated since February 1985, contains special provision for free movement (without passports or visas) between both countries.
 Free movement between communities applies to traditional activities such as fishing, trading and family gatherings which occur in a specifically created Protected Zone and nearby areas.
 The Protected Zone also assists in the preservation and protection of the land, sea, air and native plant and animal life of the Torres Strait.

-2001-
+2001-Present Day

-Our Lady of the Sacred Heart School opened on 2002.
+Our Lady of the Sacred Heart School opened in 2002.